carlosissac/mod09hwreadmegen/README.md

 node_modules is not tracked and uploaded to GitHub.

-    - node_modules folder is not being tracked in our repo.
+    - node_modules folder is not being tracked in our repo and listed in .gitignore file.
 Done.
 Issac

 Repo must include package.json with required dependencies.